 For grades 9-12, qualified students participate in clusters within our Advanced Placement (AP) program at Lakes and Clover Park High Schools, and within our International Baccalaureate Program (IB) at Harrison Preparatory School.

-The Clover Park School District universally screens students in grades K-11 for candidacy into the district Highly Capable program.
+To ensure an equitable and fair process, the Clover Park School District automatically universally screens all students in grades K-11 for candidacy into the district Highly Capable program.
+The intent of screening is to find indicators of exceptionality, especially in students from traditionally underrepresented populations.
 The tests used for screening include: STAR, Measures of Academic Progress, and the Smarter Balanced Summative assessment.
-Students who meet screening qualifications are then administered the Cognitive Abilities Ability Test with parent permission during the second semester of the school year.
+Students who meet screening qualifications are then administered the Cognitive Abilities Test with parent permission during the second semester of the school year.

 Our district participates in the Interstate Compact on Educational Opportunity for Military Children.
 Additionally, we honor this compact for all district students, regardless of whether they live on or off-base.
 If a child received gifted services in his/her previous school, we will strive to offer comparable services as space allows.
 In most cases, no placement testing is required.
 Families planning a transfer to our district should contact the Teaching and Learning Office at 253-583-5150 as early as possible to ensure a smooth transition for the student.

 Parents of home-schooled students who reside within the CPSD boundaries and have already filed an Intent to Home School Form with our district may request to be tested.
 Students in grades K-5 who reside on the JBLM would be tested at Rainier Elementary.
 All other students in grades K-5 would be tested at Oakbrook Elementary.